Dick Karth: Vintage racing

-Growing up a racing fan, he watched quarter midget events at the Shawano County, Wisconsin fairgrounds alongside his father and uncle who owned a funeral home that operated an ambulance for drivers.
+Growing up a racing fan, Karth watched quarter midget events at the Shawano County, Wisconsin fairgrounds alongside his father and uncle who owned a funeral home that operated an ambulance for drivers.
 He began regularly attending the Indianapolis 500 in 1968.

-In 2005, he acquired the No. 90 NASCAR stock car formerly driven by Dick Trickle of Donlavey Racing; Karth and Trickle befriended each other in the 1980s thanks to a mutual friend.
+In 2005, Karth acquired the No. 90 NASCAR stock car formerly driven by Dick Trickle of Donlavey Racing; Karth and Trickle befriended each other in the 1980s thanks to a mutual friend.
 With the car, he started competing in vintage racing for the Midwestern Council of Sports Car Clubs.

-He is a member of the Southeastern Wisconsin Short Track Hall of Fame's Board of Directors.
+Karth is a member of the Southeastern Wisconsin Short Track Hall of Fame's Board of Directors.